JakeSSRN/LLM-Wiki/README.md

+To jump to a section, click on the three dots and three bars icon to the right.

 # General Terminology

 **Inference** - What LLMs are designed to do - infer what words come next in a sequence.
 Can be done via CPU, GPU or a combination of both.
 GPU inference is roughly 10x faster than CPU inference, and any use of the CPU will greatly slow down inference speed.
 VRAM in consumer GPUs goes up to 24 GB currently.
 Many models are bigger than this, so CPU inference is required to run larger models on consumer hardware.